Beige-Coffee/programming-lightning-intro/.tutorial/08-segwit-c.md

 # Segretated Witness (SegWit)

 Segregated Witness, also known as "SegWit", was a soft-fork upgrade to Bitcoin that was activated in 2017.
-This was at the end of the "Blocksize War", a period that lasted from 2015 - 2017 in which many argued whether or not Bitcoin should increase its block size so that it could fit more transactions in each block, effectively leading to a higher transaction throughput and lower fees.
-A detailed overview of the tradeoffs is beyond the scope of this workshop, however, curious readers can see Jonathan Bier's book, "The Blocksize War", for an in depth analysis.

-So, why are we mentioning SegWit in this workshop?
+Why are we mentioning SegWit in this workshop?
 Well, SegWit was actually a crucial upgrade to Bitcoin and was required for the Lightning Network to work properly.

-As mentioned above, "SegWit" is short for "segretated witness".
-In Bitcoin parlance, a "witness" is another word for a signature, which is required to prove ownership and move bitcoin.
 The SegWit upgrade moved the signature data from its previous location, the **scriptSig**, to a separate location, called the **witness stack**.
 After the upgrade, many SegWit transactions now leave the **scriptSig** blank or enter ```00```, indicating that there is no signature present for that input.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/intro_to_htlc/SegWit.png" alt="SegWit" width="100%" height="auto">